aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 ## Postcript

-Besides the DuckDB exctraction, all the other streaming approaches use a rather small amout of memory, several gigabytes in this particular TPCH case.
-DuckDB stands out due to its unique capability of intentionally allocating a fixed amount of memory to speed up the processing.
-It's important to note that DuckDB's performance might suffer if provided with insufficient memory.
+Besides the DuckDB exctraction, all the other streaming approaches use a rather small amout of memory, several gigabytes for this particular TPCH case.
+It's important to note that DuckDB's performance might suffer if provided with less memory.
 To explore this further, let's experiment with different sizes of the `memory_limit` parameter and observe its impact on the elapsed time:

 <p align="center">
   <img width="800" src="/img/2024-01-03_01/Selection_124.png" alt="DuckDB - Elapsed time vs memory limit">